adobiss/adobiss.github.io/index.md

 Welcome to my AI/ Machine Learning portfolio website!

-Hi, I'm Archie Dobiss.
-Utilising algorithms and data analysis to scale and automate business processes.
+Hi, I'm a Data Scientist with a strong background in data wrangling, bringing over seven years of experience in managing and processing large-scale music royalty datasets, comprising tens to hundreds of millions of rows.
 [Read more.](/about)

 ### Skills/Tools
 Python, Scikit-Learn, SQL, Exploratory Data Analysis, Problem-Solving, Data Wrangling, Web Services.
 [Download my CV.](/assets/archie-dobiss-cv.pdf)